Collabor8Online/stimul8/README.md

 # Stimul8

-All the advantages of client-side components, plus with minimal Javascript and server-side rendering
+All the advantages of client-side components, with minimal Javascript plus server-side rendering

 * Design your user-interface from discrete components, each representing one small aspect of your application.
 * Reuse common interface patterns and encapsulate styles.